bagustris/disertasi-ser/s3_note.md

 - recognition of human emotion by computer is one area of information science, right Sensei?
 - Text feature is feature from text data

+---
+2019-04-13
+- In linguistics, prosody is concerned with those elements of speech that are not individual phonetic segments but are properties of syllables and larger units of speech.
+These are linguistic functions such as intonation, tone, stress, and rhythm.
+- Extract F0 from IEMOCAP, padded with other 34 features, run it on PC.